vandamd/Docker-OSX/README.md

 ## Notes

 If you want macOS to turn on when you boot up Ubuntu, you can change the restart policy.
 You can find out [here](https://docs.docker.com/config/containers/start-containers-automatically/).
-I used [Portainer](https://www.portainer.io/) to do it as I also manage other containers!
+I used [Portainer](https://www.portainer.io/) to do it as I prefer managing other containers with it!

 If it's a bit slow you can look at [this](https://github.com/sickcodes/osx-optimizer) to optimise macOS.